takuki/wot-architecture/README.md

 # Specification 'Web of Things (WoT) Architecture'

-This is the frozen TAG review version and no changes will be made.

 Since the initial submission of the architecture specification to TAG, there were several terminology updates, which the architecture group considers important to be part of the TAG review.